ritam818/ritam818.github.io/_posts/2025-05-12-zzzzz-why_this_dataset.md

 Despite having a similar number of listings, London and Paris generate far more revenue from Airbnb compared to other cities.
 This suggests that properties in these cities may command higher prices or have higher occupancy rates.

+You can find more details about our work in [our explainer notebook](https://github.com/vasilikitsanaktsidou/Social-Data-Analysis-/blob/main/Final%20Project_Group80.ipynb).